“Hold up! I smell something!”

 “Yes, Alpha,” Evelyn told him, nodding.
-“She has been whipped and beaten with something heavy.
+“She has been severely whipped and beaten.
 More than once.
-She had scars under the gashes on her back.
-I am surprised at all that she lives.
-She lost a goodish amount of blood.”
+She also has fading scars under the open gashes on her back.
+I am surprised that she lives at all.
+She’s lost a goodish amount of blood.”

 Liam’s jaw ticked, his eyes growing dark.

 “She does not smell rogue,” Liam stated.
-In fact, after she had been cleaned of the blood and dirt, she had a pleasant, flowery smell.
-Jasmine and freesia.
+In fact, after she had been cleaned of all the blood and dirt, she had a pleasant, flowery smell.
+Like a mixture of jasmine and freesia.

 “I don’t think she is rogue,” Evelyn told him.
 “We would smell it.”

 The woman hesitated and looked away from the Alpha.
-His brows arched, wondering what she was keeping from him.
+His brows knitted, wondering what she was keeping from him.

 “What is it?”
 Beaten and battered, what else could possibly be wrong with the slight female before him?

-“I... when I had the nurses wash her, they told me something disturbing,” Evelyn told him slowly.
+“I... well – when I had the nurses bathe her, they told me something disturbing,” Evelyn told him in a measured tone.
 “After doing a more thorough check, I found that she was not only beaten but... abused.”

-Liam’s jaw ticked again, a sure sign his wolf was becoming agitated within him.
+Liam’s jaw clenched again, a sure sign his wolf was becoming agitated within him.

 “Several times over,” Evelyn told him, nodding her head.
 “And quite recently.
-She had tearing of the vaginal walls and was swollen.
-I don’t think she was raped just by a man, but by some other, foreign object.”
+She had tearing of the anus and vaginal walls, and she is very swollen.
+I don’t think she was raped by a man, but by some other, foreign object.”

 Liam felt disgusted.
-The poor woman before him was as frail as Blake had described and though he was no fan of strays, he felt bad for the one before him.
+The poor woman before him was as frail as Blake had described, and though he was no fan of strays, he felt bad for the one before him.
 Horrible, in fact.
-He wanted to break something, tear someone’s flesh to be rid of the cold feeling he had roiling in his gut.
+He wanted to break something, tear into someone’s flesh to be rid of the cold, coiling nausea he had rolling through his gut.

 Instead of spilling the contents of his stomach into the nearest toilet, he simply nodded at the doctor before heading toward the door of the private room in the ICU wing of the pack hospital.